microsoft/RTVS-docs/index.md

 **Q. Should I use RTVS in production?**

-A. No. This is the second public preview.
+A. No. This is a public preview.
 As such, there are bugs and missing features which will be addressed in the next few months.
 This release is only recommended for evaluation purposes and usage in production is strongly advised against.

 **Q. Is RTVS going to be free?**